 The Marshall MID ANC perform a bit better than most Bluetooth headsets (with no low latency codecs) at 165ms and 140ms with aptX enabled.
 Unfortunately, it's still a bit too much latency for gaming and watching movies.

 The Marshall MID ANC are decently versatile headphones with a well-balanced sound.
 They are one of the best sounding on-ears we've tested, and they have a decently durable design with great aesthetics.
 They also have a great control scheme that's easy to use, a good wireless range, and a decently long battery life.
 Unfortunately, their noise canceling feature is not as good as some of the other noise-canceling headphones we've tested, and they're not as comfortable as some of the competing on-ears below.
-See our recommendations for the best headphones for bass and the best on-ear noise cancelling headphones.
+See our recommendations for the best headphones for bass.

 If you want the convenience of a wireless and wired design, then go for the Marshall MID ANC.
 However, if you only need a wired headset at a budget price, then go for the Marshall Major II instead.
 The MID ANC are wireless and also noise canceling, which makes them a more versatile everyday option than the Major II.
 They also have better-balanced sound quality and come with a cable so you can use them passively if the battery dies.
 On the other hand, the Major II are completely passive, so you do not have to worry about a battery in the first place.
 They also have a slightly more compact design, but do not look or feel as premium as the MID ANC.